kanglicheng/code-school/full-stack-project/proposal/tentative-project-proposal.md

 To facilitate this, we're going to have you submit to us your top three choices of project.
 You'll do this through a Google form we send to your email.
+Your choices for clones are available in this [approved list][clone-link].
-At most one of your choices can be a project of your own design;
-in this case, select "Other" and write a brief outline in the provided text field (details below).
-Your other choices should be clones of projects on the [approved list][clone-link].
+At most, one of your choices can be a project of your own design; in this case, select "Other" and write a brief outline in the provided text field (details below).
+Slight modifications to a website are not considered your own design.
+It will be considered your own design if either there is no current precedent for that content or the site you want to clone is not on the approved list.

+**NB** We highly encourage you to save your own brilliant website idea for the Flex project in two weeks, or even after that.
+Full stack (also Flex, for that matter) is a huge learning experience and you will make many mistakes along the way.
+And you probably don't want your idea littered with learning opportunities.
+Also, not having a website to copy adds a _lot_ of extra planning and design.
+Keep these things in mind.

 ## Project Outline

-This is required if you're proposing a unique project, but it's a good exercise even if you're planning a straight, no-frills clone.
+This is only required if you're proposing a unique project, but it's a good exercise even if you're planning a straight, no-frills clone.
 You should write a bulleted list of the features you will need to implement for your Minimum Viable Product (MVP).
 Your MVP list should contain **four key features** for your app.
 Any additional features should be marked `bonus`.

 For projects from the approved clones list, please see the [MVP List][mvp-list] document for required features.

 Think carefully about this, but don't spend more than 30 minutes actually writing the outline.
 The idea is not to sit down and plan everything out in minute detail.
+That will come in the next part of the project.
 Instead, consider this a sales pitch.
 Give us enough detail to show that the project has merit and that you have a game plan for making it happen.

 ### Example